WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Premade Layouts – Save Time Creating Your Designs

-If you don’t want to customize your designs from scratch, Divi ships with 20+ premade layouts that you can start using instantly.
+If you don’t want to customize your designs from scratch, Divi ships with over 1,400 pre-made layouts that you can start using instantly.
 These templates are also organized into different “layout packs”, which gives you access to a bunch of templates all built on the same basic design.

 Whenever you create a new page, you can opt to start with one of these layouts instead of a blank page.
 Then, all you need to do is add your own content and you have a beautiful site with very little work:

 Divi Support and Documentation

 Elegant Themes, the company behind Divi, offers an incredible level of self-help support for the theme.
 Not only do they include a massive knowledge base, but they also publish regular Divi tutorials on their blog.

 And if you need to talk to a real person, they offer a support forum available to all paying customers.
 Honestly, forcing subscribers to use a support forum is one of my least favorite parts of Divi’s support system.
 But, between the support forum and the huge self-help knowledge base, you should be able to always find answers to your questions.